A B O U T

 The site contains about 350 cross-referenced articles arranged into major themes under the main menu.
 Run your mouse over the main menu headings and you will soon become familiar with the various topics in the drop-down menus below.

 Each article is a synopsis of a particular topic, like a critical essay, containing hyperlinks to related articles and other media discussing the topic.

-The articles vary in length but most can be read in one go.
-With the student in mind they have sections devoted to’ key points’, ‘commentary’, ‘timelines’, and ‘references’: they are authoritative but engaging and user-friendly.
+The articles vary in length, but most can be read in one reading of about 10 minutes or so.
+With the student in mind, articles have sections devoted to’ key points’, ‘commentary’, ‘timelines’, and ‘references’: they are authoritative, but engaging and user-friendly.

-For a more in-depth explanation of the web site and its objectives, see articles under the ‘Welcome’ button.
+For a more in-depth explanation of the web site and its objectives, see the articles under the ‘Welcome’ button.